 Benefits of Garlic Scapes

-Garlic scapes are a great source of protein, vitamin C, and calcium.
-Like garlic cloves, scapes are said to help prevent heart disease, high blood pressure, and reduce inflammation.
+The USDA's food database does not currently include garlic scapes, but according to the Farmers' Almanac these tasty greens are a good source of protein, vitamin C, and calcium and, like garlic cloves, are said to help prevent heart disease, high blood pressure, and reduce inflammation.
 As if we needed an excuse to eat more garlic!